The MG6 benefits from UK engineering expertise, so is tuned to suit British roads

 However, the MG is hampered by a high boot lip, and that stylish shape means the boot opening is narrow.
 The boot itself isn’t finished to a great standard, with Velcro holding the carpet in place, no 12V socket, a touch-sensitive boot release and flimsy bag hooks under the hinged parcel shelf.

 Passengers in the back seats have a decent amount of space, and wide rear doors make access easy.
-There are air vents and an ashtray in the back – again no 12V socket – while the sloping roofline means the back windows are small.
+There are air vents and an ashtray in the back – again no 12V socket – while the sloping roofline means the back windows are small, which also limits the driver's rear visibility.

 Elsewhere inside there’s a decent glovebox and door bins.
 But niggles include the beeps from the dash every time you press a switch, while there’s no visual indication as to whether the doors are locked or unlocked.
 Plus, the reversing sensors rely on a strange sounding beep, with no visual aids – although there’s a reversing camera, it’s angled awkwardly.